bodguy/tinystring/README.md

 ### The history

-ASCII come first.
-After ASCII, came code pages.
-After code pages, came DBCS.
-After DBCS came MBCS
-(and eventually UTF-8).
-After UTF-8, came Unicode (UTF-16/UCS-2).

-### The ASCII
+ASCII -> code pages -> DBCS -> MBCS -> UTF-* -> Unicode (UTF-16/UCS-2)

 ### variable-width encoding and multibyte encodings

 A variable-width encoding is a type of character encoding scheme in which codes of differing lengths are used to encode a character set (a repertoire of symbols) for representation in a computer.
 Most common variable-width encodings are multibyte encodings, which use varying numbers of bytes (octets) to encode different characters.

-MBCS (Multibyte Character Set) is not a formal term.
-Microsoft made this.

 Since the aim of a multibyte encoding system is to minimise changes to existing application software, some characters must retain their pre-existing single-unit codes, even while other characters have multiple units in their codes.
 The result is that there are three sorts of units in a variable-width encoding: **singletons**, which consist of a single unit, **lead units**, which come first in a multiunit sequence, and **trail units**, which come afterwards in a multiunit sequence.

 ### Unicode ("Unique code point")